nwchemgit/nwchem-wiki/Keywords-on-the-GEOMETRY-directive.md

   - `adjust` - This indicates that an existing geometry is to be adjusted.
     Only new input for the redundant internal coordinates may be provided ([ZCOORD: Forcing internal
-    coordinates](ZCOORD-Forcing-internal-coordinates)).
+    coordinates](ZCOORD-Forcing-internal-coordinates.md)).
 It
     is not possible to define new centers or to modify the point group using this keyword.
-See [Forcing internal
-    coordinates](ZCOORD-Forcing-internal-coordinates) for
-    an example of its usage.
+See  the section [use of the adjust keyword](ZCOORD-Forcing-internal-coordinates.md#use-of-the-adjust-keyword) for an example of its usage.
   - `nucleus` - keyword to specify the default model for the nuclear charge distribution.
 The following values are recognized: